ibm-cloud-docs/citrix-netscaler-vpx/ipsec-verification.md

 # Verifying VPN tunnel connection
 {: #verifying-vpn-tunnel-connection}

-There are procedures and commands that will help you verify the operational status of the VPN connection with your {{site.data.keyword.vpx_full}}.
+There are procedures and commands that help you verify the operational status of the VPN connection with your {{site.data.keyword.vpx_full}}.
 {: shortdesc}

 1. Confirm the VPN status in VPX by navigating to **System > CloudBridge Connector > IP Tunnels**.

     The Status should reflect an **UP** state in the respective IP tunnel entry (**IPsec_tunnel1** in this example.)

-    To confirm the status of the VPN connection using the CLI, run the following command:
+    To confirm the status of the VPN connection by using the CLI, run the following command:

     ```sh
     > show iptunnel